 I would like to be the type of person who doesn’t think such thoughts, and whose sense of violation can vanish in a day or two.
 I’d like to be the guy who shrugs off such incidents with zen-like detachment, and have warm and benevolent thoughts for the thief.
 I know I would be better off.
 However, I am not yet that person and probably never will be.

 Truth be told, in life I have millions of thoughts which are banal, repetitive, immature, cowardly and seedy.
 I would rather not have them.
 Yet, when I have those thoughts I don’t criticise myself for having them.
 I don’t say to myself, ‘Mark, these are bad thoughts contrary to your long-term aims.
 Stop thinking them.’
 No, I observe myself having the thoughts (because they want to be heard) and I move on.

 Every human being on the planet (to my knowledge) has unwanted thoughts.
 It’s normal to have them.
 Our brains are wired to interpret the world, and some interpretations will be weird, negative, stupid or seedy.
 It’s our brain’s way of dealing with our experiences, our hormones, our emotions, and our situation.

 Our species has thrived because our thoughts are so nimble and diverse.
 The more ludicrous and outlandish our thoughts are, the more likely we are to link disparate facts and come up with something brilliant.

 Having countless diverse thoughts means we have to suffer unwanted thoughts as well.
 If those unwanted thoughts are a natural result of having such a clever brain, then it’s no use criticising ourselves for having them.
-It’s like criticising ourselves for being bald.
-Pointless.

 So, we might as well welcome them.